A Comprehensive Guide to Training Your Cane Corso Puppy

 Socialization Is Key to a Friendly Cane Corso

-This period is also the key socialization period for your puppy.
-They must be exposed to as many new people, animals, and experiences as possible to grow into a confident and well-adjusted dog.
-This socialization should include exposure to different types of people, such as men, women, children, and seniors.
-If you have the opportunity, you should also expose your puppy to different types of animals, such as cats, rabbits, and other dogs of all sizes.
+This period is also another key socialization period for your puppy.
+They must be exposed to as many new people, animals, and experiences as possible to grow into confident and well-adjusted dogs.
+This socialization includes exposure to different types of people, such as men, women, children, and seniors.
+Expose your puppy to different types of animals, such as cats, rabbits, and other dogs of all sizes.

-You can do this by taking your pup to puppy socialization classes and dog parks, or by arranging playdates with the puppies of your friends.
-These experiences must be positive so that your puppy associates them with good things.
-Because the Cane Corso will be a powerful animal, this is also the time you want to introduce your puppy to the vet and the groomer so that they can become comfortable being handled.
-Making the first few visits a positive and happy experience can lay the foundation for future visits.cane corso walking with person
+Do this by taking your pup to puppy socialization classes and hosting puppy parties, or by arranging playdates with the puppies of your friends.
+These experiences must be positive so your puppy associates them with good things.
+This is also the time you want to introduce your puppy to the vet and the groomer so that they get comfortable being handled.
+Making the first few visits a positive and happy experience lays the foundation for future visits.

 Obedience Training

-Your Cane Corso is a smart cookie and will be able to start learning basic obedience commands as early as six weeks old.
-However, because their attention span is still short at this age, you will want to keep the training sessions short and sweet—around five to ten minutes at a time.
-Some good commands to start with include: sit, down, stay, come, and leave it.
-This is the time to load the training time with lots of positive reinforcement in the form of treats, petting, and verbal praise to ensure that your puppy associates obedience training with good things.
+Your cane corso is a smart cookie and is able to start learning basic obedience commands as early as six weeks old.
+Because their attention span is still short at this age, keep training sessions short and sweet — around five to ten minutes at a time.
+This is the time to load the training with lots of positive reinforcement in the form of treats, petting, verbal praise, and play so that your puppy associates obedience training with good things.

-If your puppy does not follow instructions well, don't get impatient.
-Every puppy is different, and some will learn faster than others.
-Just keep at it; eventually, your puppy will learn.
-At the same time, it is always a good idea to enlist a professional trainer to help you and give you some insightful tips.
-Having someone to kickstart the training process can make a big difference in the whole learning experience for your puppy.
+Patience is of utmost importance when training puppies.
+Every puppy is different, and some learn faster than others.
+It's always a good idea to enlist a professional trainer to help and give insightful tips.
+Having someone kickstart the training process makes a big difference in the whole learning experience for your puppy.

 Depending on the litter size, your puppy may learn to be protective of their food and territory early on.
-If this is the case, you will want to start working on territorial inhibition training to make sure that your puppy does not become overly possessive or aggressive.
-They should learn that the crate is a safe place to rest and spend some quiet time.
-They should also understand that you and other people can approach their crate.
-You can easily achieve this milestone by putting your puppy into the crate, tossing a treat into the crate, and backing off.
-When they eat the treat and want more, repeat the steps.
-Over time as the puppy becomes more comfortable, stop backing off.
+If this is the case, start working on territorial inhibition training to make sure that your puppy does not become overly possessive.
+They learn that the crate is a safe place to rest and spend some quiet time.
+They also understand that you and other people approaching their crate is a positive occurrence.

 Food Aggression Training

-To minimize your puppy's food-aggression behavior, you should allow your puppy first to become comfortable eating with you standing nearby.
-You can drop in special treats every now and then to get the puppy used to the idea that people can approach while they're eating.
-Over time, work on touching the feeding bowl as your puppy eats.
+To minimize your puppy's food-aggression behavior, allow your puppy first to become comfortable eating with you standing nearby.
+Drop in special treats every now and then to get the puppy used to the idea that people approaching while they're eating is positive.
+Over time, practice touching the feeding bowl as your puppy eats.
 Once they get comfortable with that experience, work on lifting the bowl.
 Then give them a treat for being a good puppy.
-If you have any family members, have them repeat this whole process.cane corso sitting on grass
+If you have any family members, have them repeat this whole process.

-At this point, your Cane Corso puppy should have better concentration and learn new tricks and commands more quickly.
-However, you will want to continue socialization and obedience training while adding more advanced commands such as heel, roll over, speak, and shake.
-As your puppy becomes more confident and obedient, you will have more fun teaching them various tricks.
+At this point, your cane corso puppy has better concentration and learns new tricks and commands more quickly.
+Continue socialization and obedience training while adding more advanced commands such as heel, roll over, speak, and shake.
+As your puppy becomes more confident and obedient, you have more fun teaching them various tricks.

 Exposure to Other New Experiences

-You should also continue to take your Cane Corso on different types of outings so that they can get used to different environments.
-As they are now easing into adulthood, they will be much more capable of handling different situations and less likely to get overwhelmed.
-This could include going on hikes, to the beach, or even to the grocery store.
+Continue to take your cane corso on different types of outings so that they get used to various environments.
+As they are now easing into adulthood, they are much more capable of handling different situations and less likely to get overwhelmed.
+This includes going on hikes, to the beach, or even to the grocery store.

-They will also learn proper playing habits during this time.
-If you have other dogs in the home, your Cane Corso will learn to play nicely with them and not get too rough.
-They should also exhibit the same politeness in dog parks and when meeting other dogs on walks.
-If you do not have another dog in the home, you can still provide plenty of opportunities for your Cane Corso to socialize by taking them to puppy classes or dog parks regularly.
+They also learn proper playing habits during this time.
+If you have other dogs in the home, your cane corso learns to play nicely with them and not get too rough.
+They also exhibit the same politeness in dog parks and when meeting other dogs on walks.
+If you do not have another dog in the home, still provide plenty of opportunities for your cane corso to socialize by taking them to puppy classes or parks regularly.

-This is also an excellent time to start teaching your Cane Corso how to be alone.
-If you work full-time or are otherwise gone for long periods during the day, your puppy will need to learn how to stay by yourself without getting too anxious or destructive.
-The initial introduction to alone time can be accomplished by starting with short separations and gradually increasing the time they are left alone.
-You can also use a crate to help them feel more secure when they are alone at home.
+This is an excellent time to start teaching your cane corso how to be alone.
+If you work full-time or are otherwise gone for long periods during the day, your puppy needs to learn how to stay alone without getting too anxious or destructive.
+The initial introduction to alone time is accomplished by starting with short separations and gradually increasing the time they are left alone.
+Leave interesting chew treats or hollow toys stuffed with food in their crate to help them feel more secure when they are alone at home.

 Allow Your Cane Corso to Develop Their Personality

-At this age, your Cane Corso will also develop their own personality.
-You will get to know their quirks and what makes them tick.
-It is important to remember that every dog is different and that there is no one-size-fits-all approach to training or raising your pup.
-What works for one Cane Corso may not work for another.side image of cane corso
+At this age, your cane corso develops their own personality.
+You get to know their quirks and what makes them tick.
+It's important to remember that every dog is different and that there is no one-size-fits-all approach to training or raising your pup.
+What works for one cane corso does not always work for another.

 6 Months to Adulthood: Reinforcing Good Habits

-As your Cane Corso reaches their adolescent stage and grows bigger, they may retest the rules and boundaries you have set in place.
-This is normal behavior for all dogs, regardless of breed, and should be expected.
-The best way to handle this stage is by remaining consistent with the rules and not allowing your puppy to get away with anything.
+As your cane corso reaches their adolescent stage and grows bigger, they may retest the rules and boundaries you have set in place.
+This is normal behavior for all dogs, regardless of breed, and is expected.
+The best way to handle this stage is by remaining consistent with the rules and staying patient with your pup.

 Provide More Physical and Mental Stimulation

-At this stage, your Cane Corso will also need more physical and mental stimulation than they did as a puppy.
+At this stage, your cane corso also needs more physical and mental stimulation than they did as a puppy.
 It means more exercise, both in the form of walks and playtime.
-You should also continue to work on obedience training and trick learning.
-As they grow older, you can further increase the difficulty of the tricks or commands.
-These sessions can also allow you and your Cane Corso to deepen your bond with each other.
+Continue to work on obedience training and trick learning.
+As they grow older, further increase the difficulty of the tricks or commands.
+These sessions also allow you and your cane corso to deepen your bond with each other.

-The Cane Corso is a beautiful breed that makes for a loyal and loving companion.
-By following the tips above, you can help your puppy develop into a well-rounded dog that is a joy to be around.
-Just remember to be patient, consistent, and loving, and you and your Cane Corso will be best friends for life.
+The cane corso is a beautiful breed that makes a loyal and loving companion.
+By following the tips above, you help your puppy develop into a well-rounded dog that is a joy to be around.
+Remember to be patient, consistent, and loving, and you and your cane corso are sure to be best friends for life.

 Was this article helpful?